andre-marcos-perez/SEL0373_digitalSystemsProjects/README.md

 @ Description

-  * Repository for resolution of exercises and study cases for the discipline SEL0373 Digital Systems Projects, offered on the 7th period (2017/1) for electronic engineering students by professor Evandro Rodrigues from the Department of Electrical and Computer Engineering at the São Carlos Engineering School of the University of São Paulo | Brazil.
+  * Repository for the discipline SEL0373 Digital Systems Projects, offered on the 7th period (2017/1) for electronic engineering students by professor Evandro Rodrigues from the Department of Electrical and Computer Engineering at the São Carlos Engineering School of the University of São Paulo | Brazil.

   * http://www.sel.eesc.usp.br/sel/
   * http://www.eesc.usp.br/portaleesc/en/